 2. Learn how to market yourself

 A lack of or poor marketing is the number one reason for failure in our industry.
 Too many dog pros rely on a “build it and they will come” approach, or a few brochures or fliers spread around town.
-This rarely gets the job done, especially in a busy market like the Bay Area.
-I also see dog pros waste precious money on passive advertising that rarely works—Google ads, yellow pages ads, direct mailers, etc. Marketing doesn’t have to be expensive or stressful, but it needs to be done and done smart.
+This rarely gets the job done, especially in a busy market like the San Francisco Bay Area, New York City, Los Angeles, or any area that offers dog lovers lots of dog pro choices.
+We also see dog pros waste precious money on passive advertising that rarely works—Google ads, direct mailers, etc. Marketing doesn’t have to be expensive or stressful, but it needs to be done and done smart.

 3. Work ON the business, not just in it